apple/foundationdb/_sources/configuration.rst.txt

     4. Configure ``usable_regions=2``.
 This will cause the cluster to start copying data between the regions.

     5. Watch ``status`` and wait until data movement is complete.
-This will mean signal that the remote datacenter has a full replica of all of the data in the database.
+This will signal that the remote datacenter has a full replica of all of the data in the database.

     6. Change the region configuration to have a non-negative priority for the primary datacenters in both regions.
 This will enable automatic failover between regions.